Obituary of Philip Boone Soulen

 Phil and Erlene are survived by their eight grandchildren: Adam Little (Angela), David Little (Kelsey), Sam Campbell, J.P.
 Stevenson (Sanjay Mahtani), Bryce Stevenson, Madeline Stevenson, Philip Soulen and Grace Soulen.

 Erlene and Phil’s great grandchildren are: Henry, Dylan and Jay Little (Kelsey and David) and Jack, Josephine and soon to be born baby girl Little (Angela and Adam).

 Please do not send flowers.
 If you would like to honor Phil with a memorial the family suggests: the Weiser Memorial Hospital Foundation, 645 East 5th Street, Weiser, ID 83672; the Philip B. and Erlene M. Soulen scholarship at the University of Idaho or the Philip H. and Harry B. Natural Resources Scholarship, 875 Perimeter Drive MS 2282, Moscow, ID 83844; or the Trailing of the Sheep Festival, P.O.
 Box 3692, Hailey, ID 83333.

 Love and gratitude to all our extended family and friends.
 We extend the same to the caring staff and residents at the Weiser Cottages and staff at Weiser Memorial Hospital who made Phil’s last few weeks comfortable.

 Arrangements under the direction of Thomason Funeral Home.

-To send flowers to the family of Philip Soulen, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Philip Soulen, please visit Tribute Store